 Now, in honor, and in memory of him who gave his life here, we name this “Winefordner Field.”

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Muskingum River Flows North (approx. 0.4 miles away); Lt.
-Michael J. Lutz Union Veteran Legion No. 118 (approx. 6.7 miles away); Anti-Slavery Tensions in Muskingum County (approx. 6.8 miles away); The Muskingum River Locks (approx. 6.8 miles away); The Stone Academy (approx. 6.8 miles away); G.A.R.
+At least 8 other markers are within 7 miles of this marker, measured as the crow The Muskingum River Flows North (approx. 0.4 miles away); Lt.
+Michael J. Lutz (approx. ¾ mile away); Union Veteran Legion No. 118 (approx. 6.7 miles away); Anti-Slavery Tensions in Muskingum County (approx. 6.8 miles away); The Muskingum River Locks (approx. 6.8 miles away); The Stone Academy (approx. 6.8 miles away); G.A.R.
 Soldiers and Sailors Monument (approx. 6.9 miles away); Zanesville Underground Railroad (approx. 7 miles away).